linushall/kubemax/README.md

 ---

-🚀 Happy Kubernetes managing with tmux! 🎉
+🚀 Happy Kubernetes managing with kubemax! 🎉